quicwg/base-drafts/draft-ietf-quic-http.md

 # QUIC advertisement

-A server advertises that it can speak HTTP/2-over-QUIC via the Alt- Svc HTTP response header.
+A server advertises that it can speak HTTP/2-over-QUIC via the Alt-Svc HTTP response header.
 It does so by including the header in any response sent over a non-QUIC (e.g.  HTTP/2 over TLS) connection: